amanpreetsingh459/amanpreetsingh459.github.io/_posts/2023-11-05-llm-finetuning-using-lora.md

 * [Endnotes](#endnotes)
 * [References](#references)

-## Overview: What is llm fine-tuning?
+## Overview: What is LLM fine-tuning?
-The currently available llms which are currently available such as ChatGPT, LLAMA2, Falcon etc. are very general-purpose llms.
-The full potential of an llm is very hard to realize with just instructions prompting and/or showing some examples as part of the prompt.
-And that too on the general domain data on which the llm has been trained on.
+The currently available LLMs which are currently available such as ChatGPT, LLAMA2, Falcon etc. are very general-purpose LLMs.
+The full potential of an LLM is very hard to realize with just instructions prompting and/or showing some examples as part of the prompt.
+And that too on the general domain data on which the LLM has been trained on.

 Fine-tuning is a technique used to improve the performance of large language models (LLMs) on specific tasks or domains.
 It involves retraining an LLM that has already been trained on a massive dataset of general-purpose text data on a `smaller dataset of task-specific data`.